Abzraja/VBA-Advanced-Excel/README.md

 # VBA Script

-This script I wrote loops through data in the stock_data.xls file and outputs the Each Unique Ticker Code its finds along with the Yearly Change, Percent Change and Total Stock Volume for each specific Ticker Code.
+This script I wrote loops through data in the stock_data.xls file and outputs Each Unique Ticker Code its finds along with the Yearly Change, Percent Change and Total Stock Volume for each specific Ticker Code.

 It also outputs a table showing which Ticker had the Greatest Increase, Greatest Decrease and Greatest Volume.